FAQ for A2 CofC

 The Open Category is broken down into three subcategories:

-A1: Fly over people.
+A1: Fly OVER people.

-A2 : Fly close to people.
+A2 : Fly NEAR to people.

-A3 : Fly far from people.
+A3 : Fly FAR from people.

 Each of these subcategories has more specified criteria of where/how your drone can be operated.